vikramm2/policyBoom/replit.md

 ## PolicyBoom Beta

-PolicyBoom is a Python CLI tool that analyzes Terms of Service and Privacy Policies with multi-domain scanning capabilities.
+PolicyBoom is a Python CLI tool that analyzes Terms of Service and Privacy Policies with multi-domain scanning capabilities and **AI-powered extraction using Meta Llama 3.3 70B**.
 It provides a fluent dot-notation API for enterprise legal professionals to identify concerning clauses across a company's entire domain landscape.

 ### Key Features

+- **AI-Powered Extraction**: Uses Meta Llama 3.3 70B via Together AI for intelligent clause understanding (auto-falls back to regex if no API key)
 - **Multi-Domain Scanning**: Discovers policies across root domain, subdomains, and product-specific paths
 - **Clause-Level Analysis**: Each clause gets a unique ID with full metadata (section, paragraph, document type)
 - **Clickable Verification URLs**: Every finding includes a browser text fragment URL (#:~:text=...) that auto-scrolls and highlights the exact clause for instant verification